 One of the most difficult parts of filing for divorce in any state is the process of dividing property and assets.
 And among the most expensive and valuable assets is the home that both parties helped to build and create equity.
 It is also common in most divorce cases that the decision of what to do with this property is the most contested and heated discussions.
 It is for this reason that when people have filed for divorce, there are a few important things to consider when it comes to what to do with the home.

 When you’ve filed for divorce, the court of any state will demand that an action plan be submitted as to how the property will be divided.
-One ‘easy’ option is to sell the house and split the profits between both parties.
+One ‘easy’ option involves selling the home and splitting the profits between parties.
 However, with this decision come many potential arguments including:

 - What percentage does each party receive?